By Eric Johnson

 But those stories are not true.”

-Lynn Kenneth Packer is the nephew of Boyd K. Packer, the former President of the Quorum of the Twelve before he passed away in 2015.
+Lynn Kenneth Packer is the nephew of Boyd K. Packer, the former President of the Quorum of the Twelve before his uncle passed away in 2015.
 A journalist by trade, Lynn Packer investigated Paul H. Dunn for more than a decade in an effort to determine the veracity of this man’s stories.
 In 2015, Packer culminated his research with a book titled Lying for the Lord: The Paul H. Dunn Stories.

 A pitcher for the St. Louis Cardinals?